sohamsarkar-math/big-data-management-analytics/Spark/README.md

 - A .ipynb file, which can be run in any interactive Python environment, for example Google Colab, Jupyter Notebook
 - An output .txt file, which can be run using your favorite text editor

-We run the JAR files which we created using IntelliJ IDEA CE using Docker, where we use only 2 containers mainly namenode and resourcemanager in the following manner:
-(we use example of words.txt file here)
+We run the using only SPARK RDD environment, and not Dataframes inside Google Colab.

 ## Step 1
 - We start the containers using the command: docker compose up -d, and check if they are running (and healthy to use) by using the command: docker compose ps